 Blocks commit proposed transactions into the ledger.
 A transaction that do not appear on a valid block is not accepted by the network.

-transaction_list of the Block should be filled with valid transactions to be committed.
+transaction_list of the Block is filled with valid transactions.

 We are mining using blake2s algorithm, which produces 256 bit hashes.
 Hash/second is roughly 20x103 on my machine, a new block can be mined in around 4-6 minutes.

 We have seen blocks that came in within a minute during the testnet phase!

 GET request to /block endpoint will return the latest mined block.

 POST request with Authorization using JWT will allow you to propose your own blocks.

 transaction_list: [array of Transaction IDs] nonce: unsigned 32-bit integer timestamp: ISO 8601 Timestamp (<date>T<time>) hash: String

 The proposer of the block is identified by the source of the first transaction in